ptrguide/ptrguide.github.io/index.md

 We provide various guides for [PaRappa the Rapper](https://en.wikipedia.org/wiki/PaRappa_the_Rapper), [Um Jammer Lammy](https://en.wikipedia.org/wiki/Um_Jammer_Lammy), and [PaRappa the Rapper 2](https://en.wikipedia.org/wiki/PaRappa_the_Rapper_2).

+### ptrguide v2 Beta
+We are working on a major redesign of the ptrguide website.
+If you wish to check it out, you can find the beta [here.](https://ptrguide.github.io/new)

 At the moment, we are working mostly on providing [mod](https://en.wikipedia.org/wiki/Mod_(video_gaming)) tutorials for [PaRappa the Rapper 2](https://en.wikipedia.org/wiki/PaRappa_the_Rapper_2).
 If you need modding help, join the [Discord](https://discord.gg/YauNkFX).
 If you would like to submit a speedrun/world record, join the [PTRGuide Discord](https://discord.gg/Pk3qykb), which is built for the community.

 ### NEW PaRappa the Rapper 2 Modding Guides